 The Department of Defense, in cooperation with the Consumer Federation of America, will seek to educate the Military community about positive financial health and money management Military Saves Week.
 According to a 2011 Financial Industry Regulatory Authority survey, approximately 58% of individuals who had not been saving also reported it was either somewhat or very difficult to cover their monthly expenses and pay bills.
 Due to these alarming statistics, Army Community Service encourages you to make savings a priority in your life.

 Common financial issues which come through the doors of ACS are poor credit card usage, inability to save, and excessive spending.
-However, you can progress in the path of financial stability by registering for the Military Saves Week challenge
+However, you can progress in the path of financial stability by registering for the Military Saves Week challenge to gain support and monetary information for your 2014 journey.
+Furthermore, as you start your new financial journey, below are a few resolution tips directly related to common issues within the Military community:

 1. Have money directly deposited from your paycheck or even your checking account into a dedicated savings vehicle (AmericaSaves.org, 2014).